Dogs Trust Public Affairs

 Dogs Trust Fireworks Policy PDF 382 KB

-Dogs Trust is calling on the Government to amend the welfare of Racing Greyhound Regulations 2010 to require the publication of essential welfare data, and extend the regulations to protect the welfare of racing greyhounds whilst they are in trainers kennels.
-Click here to find out more about Dogs Trust's work to tackle this issue.
+We are calling on the Government to amend the welfare of Racing Greyhound Regulations 2010 to require the publication of essential welfare data, and extend the regulations to protect the welfare of racing greyhounds whilst they are in trainers kennels.

 Read our policy briefing on Greyhounds, here:

 Dogs Trust Greyhound Briefing Paper PDF 399 KB

 Read our manifesto for Northern Ireland outlining the key issues in dog welfare we want to address in 2019.

 Read our manifesto for Scotland outlining the key issues in dog welfare we want to address in 2019.

 Read our manifesto for Wales outlining the key issues in dog welfare we want to address in 2019...

 Pawlicy priorities for Wales (Welsh version) PDF 1.86 MB

 We recently held an event at The Senned which was sponsored by Paul Davies AM, to unveil our plans for a new state-of-the-art Dogs Trust rehoming centre in Cardiff.
 Due to open in 2021, Dogs Trust Cardiff will help save 1,000 dogs a year and help us to continue our work to promote responsible dog ownership in Wales through education, neutering and microchipping.
 Dogs of all shapes and sizes will be offered all the help they need to find a new home.
 Read more, here.